francoisferland/HBBA/README.md

  - Add initial Desires when the core nodes are ready.

 The script adding the initial desires waits for the core node services to be available.
 The timeout is 30 seconds.

-The last command starts the Docker container and the HBBA core nodes.
-Normally, the nodes should be available before the timeout occurs in the previous script.
+Normally, the core nodes will have more than enough time to finish starting, but it can be useful if those nodes are started with a different method. (like with the Docker configuration).

-The idea of splitting the three steps is that it allows to restart the HBBA runtime (step two and three) without restarting the simulator or HAL of the real robot.
+The idea of splitting in two steps is that it allows to restart the HBBA runtime (step two) without restarting the simulator or HAL of the real robot.
-However, to quickly test if everything works, a launch file called turtlebot_nav_full.launch that takes care of all three steps has been provided in the turtlebot_test package.
-It can be launched like this:

-    $ roslaunch turtlebot_test turtlebot_nav_full.launch
+However, you can create a launch file that start these two steps to automate the process.

 If everything is running correctly, you should see a Stage window with a single black square representing the robot.